ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

     cd cmake-sfml-project
     ```

-3. **Change to the commit used in this tutorial**:
+3. **Check out the commit used in this tutorial**:

-    This is for simplicity, use the latest commit when building your own app (i.e., don't checkout to this specific commit).
+    This is for simplicity.
+Use the latest commit when building your own app (i.e., do not check out this specific commit).

     ```sh
     git checkout 969c5cd70278bd7316742bd27d9ccd7a363196e5